-Waiting until the debtor owner or contractor is late on payment is not the time to collect the job information because this is when they are going to be the least bit helpful in supplying the necessary information.
+Waiting until the debtor owner or contractor is late on payment is not the time to collect the job information as this is likely the time they are going to be the least bit helpful in supplying the necessary information.
 At the outset of supplying labor or materials, it's important to get the names and addresses of involved parties.
-If supplying to a subcontractor, it's critical to find out which general contractor (GC) specifically hired that subcontractor because multiple GCs could work on a large project.
+If supplying to a subcontractor, it's critical to find out which general contractor (GC) specifically hired that subcontractor, as there could be multiple GCs working on a large project.
 On public projects, don't forget to acquire the bonding information and do some research on who is behind the surety.
 Do not expect that a municipality will follow up to make sure the GC took out a surety bond.
 Sometimes GCs don't do everything they are supposed to, which can be to their peril and yours.